Trends and Challenges for 2017

 On the education front, we are continuing to grow our Education Days, and have moved them to the National Street Rod Association (NSRA) Street Rod Nationals in Louisville, Kentucky.
 This proved to boost our class sizes and open our education sessions to all of our customers, not just dealers, and we are happy to announce it was a success.
 We have high hopes for its continued growth.

 As for trends, industry trade shows offer improvements from last year.
 Autocross and performance vehicles are clearly the hot ticket across the board, and trucks are also growing.
 Hot rods continue to hold strong with new builds and updates to improve them and drive them more.

-Light Truck Accessory Alliance Chair: Lee McGuire, Skyjacker Suspensions
+Truck and Off-Road Alliance Chair: Lee McGuire, Skyjacker Suspensions

 The light-truck market should see busy times coming.
 With the launch of the brand-new 2017 Super Duty, there will be a flurry of new products hitting the market.
 Also affecting our group is the new ’17 Jeep Wrangler, which will lead to more new-product development, and a Jeep Wrangler pickup version is rumored to be not far behind.